z3h4/useful-commands/Javascript/react.md

 - React expects our function components to be pure.
 A pure component should always return the same JSX given the same input.
   - This is for performance reasons.
 So, if the inputs of a component have not changed, React can skip re-rendering that components.
 - To keep our components pure, we should avoid making changes during the render phase.
+- How can we keep our components pure?
+  - We should keep any type of changes out of the render phase.
+We should not change any object that existed before rendering.
+  - But it is totally fine to update an object that was created as part of rendering.

 ## `React.StrictMode`